ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 3.2.1.
 Reasoning
 """"""""""""""""

-This ensures every function starts of in an unfirom way and enforces function documentation.
+This ensures every function starts off in a uniform way and enforces function documentation.

 4. Global variables
 -------------------